CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

     ![Organization setup](/img/cloud-native-workspace/get-started/organization_request_sent.png)

     You will receive an email to your existing email address informing you whether your request has been accepted or declined.
 If it is declined, you have the possibility to select a different organization to join or create a new organization.
-If it is accepted, you will be redirected to the personal information form which needs to be filld in before having access to the CARTO Workspace.
+If it is accepted, you will be redirected to the personal information form which needs to be filled in before having access to the CARTO Workspace.

     Enter your personal information: